Stroszek: Production

-Stroszek was conceived during the production of Woyzeck, for which Herzog had originally planned to use Bruno Schleinstein in the title role.
-After believing Klaus Kinski to be more suitable for the part, Herzog specifically wrote the leading role in Stroszek to compensate Schleinstein for his disappointment over Woyzeck.
-The film was written in four days and uses a number of biographical details from Schleinstein's life.
+Stroszek was conceived during the production of Woyzeck, for which Herzog had originally planned to use Bruno S. (Bruno Schleinstein) in the title role.
+After coming to consider Klaus Kinski more suitable for that part, Herzog specifically wrote the leading role in Stroszek to compensate Schleinstein.
+Written in four days, the script uses a number of biographical details from Schleinstein's life.

-Parts of the movie were shot in Nekoosa, Wisconsin and in a truck stop in Madison, Wisconsin.
+Parts of the film were shot in Nekoosa, Wisconsin, and at a truck stop in Madison, Wisconsin.
 Other parts of the film were shot in Plainfield, Wisconsin.
-Herzog had planned to meet documentary filmmaker Errol Morris in Plainfield to dig up the grave of infamous killer and body snatcher Ed Gein's mother, but Morris never showed.
+Herzog had planned to meet documentary filmmaker Errol Morris in Plainfield to dig up the grave of the infamous Plainfield-based serial killer and body snatcher Ed Gein's mother, but Morris never showed.
 The concluding scenes were shot in Cherokee, North Carolina.
+Edward Lachman was the film's second unit cinematographer.